This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In your mixer's bowl, beat the cream cheese and butter until smooth, light, and fluffy.
+- Beat the cream cheese and butter.
+In your mixer's bowl, beat the cream cheese and butter until smooth, light, and fluffy.

-- Add the flour and salt and continue to mix until thoroughly incorporated.
+- Add the dry ingredients.
+Add the flour and salt and continue to mix until thoroughly incorporated.

-- Divide it into 4 rounds; flatten each round and cover each round of dough with plastic wrap.
+- Chill.
+Divide the dough into 4 rounds; flatten each round and cover each round of dough with plastic wrap.
 Refrigerate for 30 minutes.

-- In the meantime, prepare the filling by combining the cream cheese, powdered sugar, and vanilla in your mixer's bowl.
+- Make the cheesecake filling.
+In the meantime, prepare the filling by combining the cream cheese, powdered sugar, and vanilla in your mixer's bowl.
 Beat until creamy and smooth.
 Set it aside.

-- Roll out each ball of dough to a 1/4-inch thickness.
+- Roll and cut the dough.
+Dust your work area with flour.
+Remove the dough from the fridge and let it rest for 5 minutes.
+Afterward, roll out each ball of dough to a 1/4-inch thickness.
 Then, cut it into 3×3 squares.

-- Fill the center of each square with 1/2 teaspoon cream cheese mixture and 1/2 teaspoon strawberry jam.
+- Add the fillings.
+Fill the center of each square with 1/2 teaspoon cream cheese mixture and 1/2 teaspoon strawberry jam.
 For a prettier presentation, using a pastry bag, you can pipe the fillings, one next to the other or one over the other.

-- Overlap opposite corners of the dough to the center and over the filling.
+- Fold.
+Overlap opposite corners of the dough to the center and over the filling.
 Pinch the seams together.
-Refrigerate the cookie for 1 hour.
+Refrigerate the cookies for 1 hour.

 Notes